halibal/halibal/readme.md

 ## About Me

 I'm a front end developer.
 Graduated from Uludag University Political Sciences and Public Administration in 2018.
 Working as a freelance translator (not sworn) (EN<>TR) in my spare time for over 7 years.
 In March, 2022, I've started my front end development journey and at the moment I'm familiar with Git, Github, HTML, CSS, Bootstrap, Javascript, jQuery and ReactJS.
-For the short-term, I'll be mastering every possible section that front end development section includes, and for the long-term I will become a web 3.0 developer.
+For the short-term, I'll be mastering every possible section that front end development includes, and for the long-term I will become a web 3.0 developer.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">